nikkh/Web-Api-AAD-Test/README.md

 # Web-Api-AAD-Test

-One of my customers asked about securing a webapi with Azure Active Directory.
-Before answering, I decided to do some research.
-This sample and the accompanying documentation record my investigation.
+Someone asked about securing a webapi with Azure Active Directory.
+In this case, they wanted application authentication.

-fff
+As I was explaining it I realised I hadn't actually done this myself so I resolved to try it out.

+Everything you need to try this out should be on this site.